-- Introduction [Carabosse's music, linked with the appearance of the Lilac Fairy from the end of the Prologue, No. 4]
+Corresponding to Carabosse's music from the ballet's Introduction, linked with the appearance of the Lilac Fairy from the end of Act I, No. 9.

 Without having arrived at a resolution, on 4/16 June Tchaikovsky asked Pyotr Jurgenson to postpone the question of the suite.
-"Regarding the suitefrom the ballet, I would ask you to wait until July, since I will be then in Petersburg and be able to hear the suite put together by Keller" .
+"Regarding the suite from the ballet, I ask you to wait until July, because then I'll be in Petersburg and will hear the suite made by Keller." .

 During Tchaikovsky's lifetime the concept of a suite remained unrealised .
 However, in December 1899 Jurgenson brought out a suite with five numbers for large symphony orchestra (Op.
 67-bis), under Aleksandr Ziloti's editorship, and also in a two-hand arrangement for piano by Eduard Langer.